Jules Berry: Career

 It was during his studies that Berry developed an interest in the theater.
 Following an audition, he was hired by the Théâtre Antoine-Simone Berriau to act in La Mort du duc d'Enghien by Léon Hennique, and Le Perroquet vert by Arthur Schnitzler.

 Later he performed at the Théâtre de l'Ambigu-Comique and the Théâtre de l'Athénée.
 During a tour in Lyon, he was noticed by Jean-François Ponson, who hired him for a period of 12 years at the Théâtre royal des Galeries Saint-Hubert in Brussels.
 Audiences in Brussels gave him a warm welcome, where he played in productions such as Le Mariage de mademoiselle Beulemans.

 Berry subsequently performed in 30 successful plays for Marcel Achard, Alfred Savoir, Louis Verneuil, and Roger Ferdinand.
 One of Berry's first movie roles was the silent film Oliver Cromwell (1911) directed by Henri Desfontaines.
 His first appearance in a talking picture was Mon coeur et ses millions (1931) with Suzy Prim.
 Over the course of his career, Berry acted in 89 motion pictures.

-Bombastic, extravagant, and whimsical, Berry was as flamboyant as any entertainer of the period, including Pierre Brasseur.
-Berry is often considered one of the greatest actors in the history of French cinema.
+Berry was a flamboyant entertainer of the period, including Pierre Brasseur.
+Berry is often considered one of the greatest actors in French cinema.

 Among Berry's best films are: The Crime of Monsieur Lange by Jean Renoir, Les Visiteurs du Soir by Marcel Carné, Le Jour Se Lève by Marcel Carné, Strange Inheritance by Louis Daquin, Baccara by Yves Mirande, 27 Rue de la Paix by Richard Pottier and L'Habit vert by Roger Richebé.

 Berry ended his film career in 1951 to interpret the texts of Jacques Prévert.